 The hearing loss started causing hindrance in his career as he found it extremely difficult to locate and understand when his students and coworkers communicated with him.

 After diagnosis and analyzing all his needs, he was recommended usage of Contralateral routing of sound system (CROS), this system is uniquely made for people with single-sided deafness in one ear and normal hearing in the other.

 When you wear a device on either side of the ear, the signal from the non-functional ear is routed wirelessly to the well-functioning ear.
 The nonfunctioning ear has a transmitter, which only transmits the signals received from the particular side to the receiver that is placed on the functional ear.

 With the help of this system, my client did not miss out on any discussions and was completely satisfied with the results.
 For people who have mild to moderate loss on the functional ear, there is an option called Bi-cros, which works in a similar way, only by providing the necessary amplification through the receiver in the functional ear.

 Benefits of using a cros or bi-cros device-

 Clearer and easier conversations with precise speech audibility and accurate speech detection in difficult listening situations

-Better understanding of speech in noise
+A better understanding of speech in noise

-Wind, noise, whistling and feedback management for optimal speech accuracy
+Wind, noise, whistling, and feedback management for optimal speech accuracy

 Simultaneous processing of multiple sounds for a comfortable listening experience that makes speech crisp and clear while keeping ambient noise natural